reighnman/Graylog_Content_Pack_WinDNS/README.md

 (Tested with Filebeats/Windows 2016 R2/Graylog 3.1)

-Note this was built using filebeats as the log exporter.
-It is possible to use nxlog or alternatives but will require manually creating a GELF input and importing the extractors_standalone.json to the input.
+**Note this was built using filebeats as the log exporter.
+It is possible to use your own input with nxlog or alternatives but will require manually importing the extractors_standalone.json to the input.**

 Newer versions of nxLog with Gelf 1.1 support require an additional parameter for the gelf module "ShortMessageLength -1"